andreaskaempf/adventofcode2023/README.md

   cycles coincide.

 * **Day 21** (Go): Given a map of points and rocks, find the number of points that can be reached in n steps, starting from a given point.
-Used Djikstra's algorithm to find the shortest path to every point, and then count the number of points that can be reached in n steps.
-For Part 2, assume a much larger number of steps, infeasible using brute force (*to do*).
+Used Djikstra's algorithm (and later simple walk simulation) to find the number of points that can be reached in n steps.
+For Part 2, assume a much larger number of steps, infeasible using brute force, so count tiles reached in 1x1, 3x3, and 5x5 area blocks, and extrapolate from these.

 * **Day 22** (Go): Given a set of long bricks, each defined by two points in 3d space, determine which bricks can be removed without causing any other